What is an EEG?

 What happens after an EEG?

-Once the test is done, the electrodes will be removed and the electrode paste will
+When the test is finished, the electrodes will be removed and the electrode paste

-be washed off with warm water, acetone, or witch hazel.
-In some cases, you may need
+will be washed off with warm water, acetone, or witch hazel.
+In some cases, you may

 If you took any sedatives for the test, you may need to rest until the sedatives have